Skip to content

 The surgery step by step

 Secondary rhinoplasty lasts between three and five hours, depending on the complexity of the case.
-It is performed under general anesthesia in a properly equipped surgical center.
+It is performed under general anesthesia in a fully equipped surgical facility.

 Cartilage harvesting